thiagomarzagao/thiagomarzagao.github.io/academics/index.md

 (Relatedly, I'm always open to talking to quant people who aren't sure academia is for them.
 Just email me and we'll chat.)

-I have published peer-reviewed articles on econometrics, economics, political science, and fraud detection:
+I have published peer-reviewed articles on sports science, econometrics, economics, political science, and fraud detection:

+- <a href="https://www.frontiersin.org/journals/sports-and-active-living/articles/10.3389/fspor.2026.1855668/abstract">Predictors of long-term resistance exercise adherence: Evidence from a large cohort of mobile app users of various experience levels</a>. (with Federica Conti, Brad Schoenfeld, and Andy Galpin).
+Forthcoming on Frontiers in Sports and Active Living.

 - <a href="https://www.scielo.br/j/rbe/a/DJjtmWw4ZYjVyLMXHXBWx4P/">A note on real estate appraisal in Brazil</a>. (with Rodrigo Peres and Leonardo Sales).
 Brazilian Review of Economics, 75(1), 29-36, 2021.